 Select a project from the dropdown menu or image slider below

 The Brazos River Erosion Control Project highlights Guideline Management Services’ expertise in managing large-scale flood mitigation efforts that protect communities and critical infrastructure.
-Led by Fort Bend County Levee Improvement District No. 7, this project addressed severe erosion along a 3,000-foot stretch of the Brazos River, safeguarding both the New Territory community and the district’s levee system.
+Led by Fort Bend County Levee Improvement District No. 7 (FBCLID 7), this project addressed severe erosion along a 3,000-foot stretch of the Brazos River, safeguarding both the New Territory community and the district’s levee system.

-By assisting in securing a $48.3 million FEMA Hazard Mitigation Grant and a $12 million contribution from the State of Texas, we significantly minimized taxpayer costs to under $4 million.
+The successful management of a $35.7 million FEMA Hazard Mitigation Grant and a $9 million contribution from the State of Texas reduced FBCLID 7 taxpayer costs to under $7 million.
 Construction began in October 2023 and included the installation of approximately 200,000 tons of stone riprap to stabilize the riverbank.
-Despite challenges from fluctuating water levels, the project was successfully completed in early 2025, providing long-term erosion protection and enhanced flood resilience for the area.
+Despite challenges from fluctuating water levels, the project was successfully completed in 2025, providing long-term erosion protection and enhanced flood resilience for New Territory.

 Learn More